 The American Academy of Pediatrics (AAP) now recommends keeping your baby in your room for at least the first 6 months.
-For the first full year is even better.
+The first full year is even better.
 And, if you want them to stay in your room longer than that, that is okay!
 Heck, we still have our 2-year-old in our room.

-All the grunts, squirms, and other little noises newborns make may make it difficult to sleep at first, but I’m sure you’ll get used to it fairly quickly.
+All the grunts, squirms, and other little noises newborns may make it difficult to sleep at first, but I’m sure you’ll get used to it fairly quickly.

 Dress Your Baby Properly